 Autonomy

-The Stihl BGA 86's autonomy of 21 mins, outperforms the 16 mins of the Stihl BGA 60.
-Thus, it will require less frequent recharging from you.
+The Stihl BGA 86's impressive autonomy of 21 mins significantly surpasses the 16 mins of the Stihl BGA 60.
+This not only means you'll spend less time recharging but also enjoy longer uninterrupted sessions of yard work, enhancing your productivity and efficiency.

 TL;DR